Silvio D'Amico: Biography

 A Catholic, D'Amico was educated by Jesuits at Rome's Massimiliano Massimo Institute.
-After graduating in law in 1911, he was appointed to the Ministry of Education to the Directorate General for Antiquities and Fine Arts.
-In 1923, he became professor of theater history in the Royal School of Acting "Eleonora Duse."
+After graduating in law in 1911, he was appointed to the Ministry of Education as the Directorate General for Antiquities and Fine Arts.
+In 1923, he became a professor of theatre history at the Royal School of Acting "Eleonora Duse."
 He met Duse when he was young and ambitious, a time when D'Amico wanted to create an Italian national theatre that produced works of young Italian playwrights.

 Between 1925 and 1940, he directed dramatic criticism in the La Tribune newspaper.
-With Nicola De Pirro, he founded the magazine Scenario in 1932 and they directed it together for three years, after which De Pirro continued alone.
-In 1934, he was appointed Special Commissioner for the reform of the drama school in Rome, and the following year, he became the head of the Accademia Nazionale di Arte Drammatica Silvio D'Amico which, since the 1940s, has taught many of Italy's most successful actors.
-In the years after World War II, he devoted most of his time at the academy.
+With Nicola De Pirro, he founded the magazine Scenario in 1932.
+They directed it together for three years, after which De Pirro continued alone.
+In 1934, he was appointed Special Commissioner for the reform of the drama school in Rome.
+The following year, he became the head of the Accademia Nazionale di Arte Drammatica Silvio D'Amico which, since the 1940s, has taught many of Italy's most successful actors.
+In the years after World War II, he devoted most of his time to the academy.

 From 1937 to 1943, he directed the Rivista italiana del Dramma, published by the Società Italiana degli Autori ed Editori.
 From 1945 to 1955, he was the critic of Il Tempo.
 He was a major contributor to the Teatro del Novecento encyclopedia, contributing to 11 of its volumes.

 D'Amico championed the works of the Italian dramatist, novelist, and short story writer Luigi Pirandello.
 In turn, Pirandello spoke of D'Amico as "the priest".

 Personal life

 He had at least two children.
 A son, Fedele D'Amico (nickname: Lele), who was a musicologist, married the Italian screenwriter, Suso Cecchi d'Amico, in 1938.
 Another son, Alessandro d'Amico, married Pirandello's granddaughter, Maria Luisa Aguirre.

 D'Amico's brother, Mario, worked on the Enciclopedia with him.

 He died in Rome in April 1955.
-At the news of his death, the theaters of the capital remained closed for mourning.
+At the news of his death, the theatres of the capital remained closed for mourning.